 The CHIRP ClearVü and SideVü transducer provide near-photographic imagery of the fish and other objects under the bottom of the boat.
 The CHIRP sonar offers a broad frequency range to create clear, crisp and fish targets inches apart.

-Moreover, the Garmin strike gets mounted in either gimbal or flush mount.
+Moreover, the Garmin strike gets mounted in an either gimbal or flush mount.
 The device is extremely portable as it weighs only 1 pound.
 The only downside is that the fish finder doesn’t have a MicroSD card as external storage for charts.

 - Compact, portable